-Heat pumps can offer an economical and efficient way to provide year-round climate control for your home, heating in the winter and cooling in the summer.
-Some models can even provide domestic hot water heating.
+Heat pumps offers an economical and efficient way to provide year-round climate control for your home.
+Yes, heat pumps provide warm air in the winter and cool air in the summer.
+Plus, some models even provide domestic hot water heating.
 But how does a heat pump work, exactly?

 To summarize, a heat pump transfers heat from one area to another by circulating refrigerant through a system that evaporates, condenses, and compresses — creating heat transfer in the process.
 It is a fully reversible system that can be used to heat or cool your home and makes an excellent primary or supplementary climate control system, depending on where you live.

 It is also important to note that there are different types of heat pumps, which work similarly but have their own unique systems.

 - Air-to-air heat pumps.
 These transfer air from one side of the unit to the other.

 - Air-to-water heat pumps.
 This technology is used in ductless mini-split heat pumps and ideal for homes that used hydronic (or radiant) heat distribution systems.

 - Ground-source heat pumps.
 Also known as geothermal, earth-energy systems, or geoexchange.
 Ground-source heat pumps offer open or closed loop systems.
 The pumps utilize the ground or an underground body of water to heat and cool homes.
 Additionally, piping installation for closed loop systems remains underground.
 The system extracts or inserts heat into the surrounding ground as the refrigerant travels through the system.
 Open loop systems run piping into a body of water for extracting and inserting heat.